-- "Consumer reporting agencies", which includes any entity that, for monetary fees, regularly assembles or evaluates consumer credit information for the purpose of providing "consumer reports" (see Question 3) to third parties. - Users of consumer reports, by limiting the permissible purposes for which credit reports can be obtained (see Question 7) and regulating the activities of users who take an "adverse action" (such as a denial of credit) against a consumer (15 U.S.C. §§ 1681b, 1681m). - Entities that provide consumer credit information to consumer reporting agencies (15 U.S.C. § 1681s-2). - Persons who unlawfully obtain a consumer's credit report (15 U.S.C. § 1681q-r).
+"Consumer reporting agencies", which includes any entity that, for monetary fees, regularly engages in the practice of assembling or evaluating consumer credit information for the purpose of providing "consumer reports" (see Question 3) to third parties.

+- Users of consumer reports, by limiting the permissible purposes for which credit reports can be obtained (see Question 7) and regulating the activities of users who take an "adverse action" (such as a denial of credit) against a consumer (15 U.S.C. §§ 1681b, 1681m). - Entities that provide consumer credit information to consumer reporting agencies (15 U.S.C. § 1681s-2). - Persons who unlawfully obtain a consumer's credit report (15 U.S.C. § 1681q-r).